explodecomputer/pelotas_2015/gwas/README.md

 - `/pelotas_data/gwas/crp.assoc.linear.add`
 - `/pelotas_data/gwas/hypertension.assoc.logistic.add`

-However, the results for **a.** still need to be generated.
+However, the results for **a.** can be generated quickly.
 Perform the GWAS using an approximate association test which runs very fast but doesn't fit covariates.

 		./run_gwas_fast.sh

 ### Exercise 6

 We now have two GWAS results for each trait - let's compare them.
-To visualise the results we will generate Q-Q plots and Manhattan plots.
+To visualise the results we will generate Manhattan plots and Q-Q plots.
 Run the following script:

 		./gwas_graphs.sh